bigfatpanda-training/pandas-practical-python-primer/level-3/exercise-3.md

 The first thing that we are going to do is add support for HTTP GET operations to our API.
 We will add this for both the **resource collection** and **individual resource** levels.

+> Question: What is the difference between those two terms?

 * Refer to the online [API documentation](http://api.searchcompany.us) to see how to use the results of the search to get the information you need to get more information on a specific business.